alexandergall/snabb-snmp-subagent/README.md

 (4294967296 decimal), in hundredths of a second between two epochs
 ```

-The representaion of a time interval is straight forward, but that of
+The representation of a time interval is straight forward, but that of
 an absolute point in time, called the `TimeStamp` textual convention
 for the `TimeTicks` type is a bit peculiar.
 It is defined as the
 value of the `sysUpTime` object at that point in time, where